 - Later someone does tell him about his mother and calls her the "Queen of Calamity" who destroyed her own country.
 According to chapter 257, she was framed for being the mastermind behind the Omnicidal Maniac terrorists, tried, and officially executed... eight years before Negi's birth.
 As such, just about everybody thinks that Nagi busted her out, and nobody cares because they're pretty damn sure she didn't actually do it.

-- Shinji asks Kaji to tell him about his father Gendo in Neon Genesis Evangelion.
+- Neon Genesis Evangelion: Shinji asks Kaji to tell him about his father Gendo.
 Even though Shinji sees his father on a near-daily basis, he knows nothing about him, and, indeed, regularly declares that he hates his father.
-Kaji's response about how it is impossible for one human being to understand another seems like a cop-out to avoid saying, "Shinji, your father is the biggest dick on the planet."

 - Averted in Naruto, which is especially glaring when you would think that a boy who has grown up orphaned and isolated his whole life would ask anybody and everyone he could about his parents if a chance presented itself.
 Worse yet is that the adults who know who Naruto's parents are never sit him down and tell him about them either.

 - Sad to say, the chance never did present itself.
 Naruto spent the entirety of his childhood trying to survive, though how bad it really was is debated between fans from 'everyone trying to kill him' to 'everyone hates him.'
 It was pretty much established that Naruto was supposed to be told everything when he officially turned 16, else he would be too weak.
 Too weak to handle Minato Namikaze aka the Yondaime's enemies, that is.
 Naruto is his son, after all.